IP scanners are an essential tool to help you monitor your network for new devices.

 • Expandable: Install plugins for extra features

-Why do we recommend it?
+Why do I recommend it?

-Angry IP Scanner is one of many free network scanners on the market that are based on Ping.
+Angry IP Scanner is one of many free network scanners on the market based on Ping.
 One attribute that stands out about Angry IP scanner is that it will run on Windows, macOS, and Linux – most of its rivals only run on Windows.

 You can enhance the basic features included with Angry IP Scanner with plugins.
 Plugins are available as jar files and include Pinger, Fetcher, Exporter, or Feeder.
 Each plugin adds a new feature.
 For example, Pinger allows you to ping the availability of an IP address.

 On the other hand, Exporter allows you to export scan results.
 Exporting scan results is useful for analyzing scans in other external tools you use as part of your everyday operations.
-Angry IP Scanner supports exports in a range of formats including CSV, TXT, XML, or IP-port list files.
+Angry IP Scanner supports exports in a range of formats, including CSV, TXT, XML, or IP-port list files.

-Who is it recommended for?
+Who do I recommend it for?

 Angry IP Scanner is free to use, easy to install, and easy to use.
 This makes it suitable for use by any network manager or system administrator.
 The color-coded address status icon makes understanding IP address usage very simple, so you don’t need technical skills to understand what’s going on.